hsoyka/dataone_lessons/lessons/04_entry/index.md

 - Review best practices for data integration
 - Describe the basic components of a relational database

 ---
+# The DataONE Data Life Cycle

+???
+In this module we will be focusing on best practices for entering data into an electronic format.
+This is related to the planning and collection phases of the data life cycle.

+---
 # Goals of Data Entry